CDU-HIT238/slides/week1/index.md

 * Their role has been largely replaced by Progressive Web Apps
 * They are an easier step from PWAs to the native build tools
 * Please let me know your thoughts

+Note:
+Previously we have covered both hybrid applications with Cordova and cross-platform applications with React Native.
+I have however received some feedback that we moved too quickly so I am considering dropping one of these.
+Students have found hybrid applications an easy stepping stone from progressive web applications, but the skills are not in much demand in the workplace these days.
+I'd like to know what you want to study.